mediar-ai/screenpipe/examples/ts/vercel-ai-chatbot/README.md

 this is a copy of https://github.com/vercel/ai-chatbot

+make sure to follow their readme to run this example

 i just added in `lib/chat/actions.tsx` a tool to call screenpipe api (in the tools list):

 ```ts